z4kn4fein/trybot/README.md

     }
 }
 ```
-Pass your custom strategy to the **ExecuteAsync** function.
+Pass your custom strategy to the `ExecuteAsync()` function.
 ```c#
 await retryManager.ExecuteAsync(() =>
 {
 	//some operation
 }, retryStartegy: new FooRetryStrategy(5, TimeSpan.FromSeconds(5)));
 ```
-If you don't want to pass your custom **RetryStrategy** every time, then you can set the **RetryStrategy.DefaultRetryStrategy** static property which is used by the **RetryManager** when the strategy parameter is null.
+If you don't want to pass your custom `RetryStrategy` every time, then you can set the `RetryStrategy.DefaultRetryStrategy` static property which is being used by the `RetryManager` when the strategy parameter is null.
 ```c#
 RetryStrategy.DefaultRetryStrategy = new FooRetryStrategy(5, TimeSpan.FromSeconds(5));
 ```